ZetaGo-Aurum/AleoPantest/00-START-HERE.md

 ### ✅ Framework Improvements

 ```
-✅ CLI Entry Point           - Changed to "Aleocrophic" (was "Aleocrophic")
+✅ CLI Entry Point           - Changed to "aleopantest"
 ✅ Tool Registry             - Expanded from 24 to 39 tools
 ✅ Categories                - Added 3 new categories (Phishing, Clickjacking, Security)
 ✅ Commands                  - Added list-by-category and help-tool commands
 ✅ Parameters                - Added 14 new command-line options
-✅ Version                   - Updated to 2.0.0 in setup.py
+✅ Version                   - Updated to 3.3.5 in setup.py
 ```

 ### ✅ Documentation (9 Files)